-How to compare Solar Quotes
+How to compare Solar Installation Quotes

 In your quote, all items should be priced separately, including separate items for installation, panel mounting and consumables.
 Without this detailed breakdown, you’ll have an impossible time trying to compare different quotes.
+Make sure the quote has VAT as well.

 A word of caution here: many companies are hesitant to provide all the exact detail of all the equipment to use for your system.
 Too many clients will use the quotations to shop for a cheaper price, while the first company has done all the hard work in sizing and providing the details of your system.
 This is happening and it is important that you as a customer value the amount of work and time a proper quote requires.
 Stick to the companies that are ready to put in the hard work, this will pay off later when you need their customer service.